Developing resources to support population health approaches in primary care

 Population Health in Primary Care

 To begin, we chose to focus our work on Family Physicians working in primary care.
-Using Design Thinking methodologies, we sought to:
+Using service design methods, we sought to:

 Better understand family physicians’ perspective towards population health approaches; and,